 Art and culture flourished throughout Europe during the Renaissance.
-It was the period when Michelangelo wielded his chisel,
+It was the period when Michelangelo wielded his chisel, Galileo defied preconceived notions about the universe and

 Italy more or less led the cultural revolution, table manners included.
 Italian poet Giovanni della Casa advised in " Galateo," his 1558 book on manners: "One should not comb his hair nor wash his hands in public...
 The exception to this is the washing of the hands when done before sitting down to dinner, for then it should be done in full sight of others, even if you do not need to wash them at all, so that whoever dips into the same bowl as you will be certain of your cleanliness."
 To the modern reader, these attitudes toward public displays of personal cleanliness might seem a little over the top; however, considering that one's hands were also one's dining utensils, this sort of advice was of utmost importance.
 In his study on the social customs of this period, sociologist Norbert Elias noted that "In good society one does not put both hands into the dish.
 It is most refined to use only three fingers of the hand. ...
 Forks scarcely exist, or at most for taking meat from the dish."